 The beach ball (not to scale) is

 threatening to bob up out of the water with a certain

 force.
 The oil reservoir, like the beach ball, is also

 trying to bob up.
 But the force is very roughly a

 billion times greater.

 The first person to think clearly about these kind of things (and publish) was Archimedes, in 250 B.C.
 Google him.
 He is interesting.
 Archimedes' principle states:

 "a body fully or partially immersed in a fluid is buoyed up by a force equal to the weight of the fluid that body displaces."

 The reservoir is the "body" and the "fluid" is the water and rocks where the reservoir is found.

 The oil industry often uses the units of barrels, gallons, feet and pounds.
 Only one country in the world uses these units, the United States.
-All the rest use the metric system.
 The reason is tradition and perhaps insularity.
 It is a bizarre system.
 Barrels for oil hold 42 gallons.
 Barrels for water hold 55.
 Gallons come in two sizes.
 Miles have 5280 feet.
 It is hard to think in English units--let alone do science in English units.
 (Apologies for being a little off point.)